silshack/spring2014/_posts/2014-02-05-brittanycodingbat1.md

 {% include endpython %}

-When this didn't work, I decided to just move on; however, I noticed that the next question (front3()) was very similar--and I approached it similarly, which, again, didn't work on codingbat.
+When this didn't work, I decided to just move on; however, I noticed that the next question (front3()) was very similar--and I approached it similarly, which, again, didn't work when I tried to run it on codingbat.
 This time I decided to just go ahead and look at that sample solution for inspiration, which made me realize how unneccessarily hard I was making the problem.
 It could still be more succinct, but below is the final function I wrote for front_back(str):

 ```
 def front_back(str):